Tax Exemptions on Electronic Vehicles – Section 80EEB – Introduction

 Conditions which are required for claiming such deductions

-There must be certain conditions which should be fulfilled before filling for such an exemption.
+There must be certain conditions that should be fulfilled before filling for such an exemption.
 These conditions are:

 - Loan for an Electronic Vehicle should be taken from a financial institution or a non-banking financial company and not from any other source.